 We have planned a few new extra functions in the license management in the future.
 That will include the possibility for multiple users to manage the licenses with different roles, such as license owner and license managers.
 We look forward to implement those features within the first quarter of 2021.

-For March 2026, the top tested laptop for Revit remains the Intel(R) Core(TM) Ultra 9 275HX paired with the NVIDIA GeForce RTX 5080 Laptop GPU.
-It also led in February 2026.
-View the full laptop CPU rankings and laptop GPU rankings, or run the benchmark tool on your own system.
+For April 2026, the top tested laptop configuration for Revit remains the Intel(R) Core(TM) Ultra 9 275HX paired with the NVIDIA GeForce RTX 5080 Laptop GPU.
+It also led in March 2026, so the monthly winner is unchanged.
+You can run the benchmark tool on your own machine and review the full laptop CPU rankings and laptop GPU rankings.

-For March 2026, the recommended desktop pairing for Revit combines the current CPU leader, AMD Ryzen 9 9950X 16-Core Processor, with the current GPU leader, NVIDIA GeForce RTX 5070.
-This monthly desktop winner is a recommended build based on separate CPU and GPU rankings, while the top tested submitted system remains the Intel(R) Core(TM) i9-14900KF + NVIDIA GeForce RTX 5070.
-View the full desktop CPU rankings, desktop GPU rankings, or run the benchmark tool.
+For April 2026, the recommended desktop pairing for Revit combines the current CPU leader, AMD Ryzen 9 9950X 16-Core Processor, with the current GPU leader, NVIDIA GeForce RTX 5070.
+This monthly desktop winner is a recommended build drawn from separate CPU and GPU rankings, not automatically a single submitted benchmark system.
+See the full desktop CPU rankings, desktop GPU rankings, or run the benchmark tool on your own machine.